 When I planned our Costa Rica trip, I had no idea how expensive car rental in the country would be.
 I was quoted $400 or more for the smallest cars available for my dates in January.
 Our costs would have been a lot more because we wanted a vehicle with four-wheel drive, just in case.
 By contrast, car rental on our last trip to Hawaii was about $200 and we were upgraded to a Cadillac SUV.
 On top of the cost of accommodations, airfare, activities and food, the quotes were too much for me on top of our nervousness of not knowing where we were going.
+We weren’t sure if it was a good idea to drive ourselves.
 We decided instead to use alternative modes of transportation during our trip.
 Here’s how we were able to go nine days without a car:

 - We took taxis and airport shuttles to and from the hotel in San Jose.
 It’s a great idea to find a hotel with a free airport shuttle.